 Sure, the world is currently in deep hermit mode due to COVID-19's rapid spread, but you can miss Houdini with all this social distancing stuff.
-When I phone the Toronto rapper on Tuesday, he's out at a diner in BC, sitting down for breakfast, flanked by friends, pandemic be damned.
+When I phone the Toronto rapper on Tuesday, he's out at a diner in BC, sitting down for breakfast, flanked by friends.

 "Man, one thing about me, I'm not with the hype," the 21-year-old explains.
 "I'm not gonna be doing something just because everyone is doing it.
 That's why I'm different from everyone else.
 I'm my own man.
 I do what I want.
 So people are saying, 'Don't go outside because you can get corona.'
 I'm going to take the chance.
 All my life, I've been risking."

-Whether or not you agree with his coronavirus etiquette, one thing's for sure: Houdini's going viral.
-(Only in the internet kind of way—for now.)
-The UpTop Movement Inc. affiliate is one of Canada's most streamed independent rappers (racking up 19.2 million plays on Spotify last year) thanks to his melodious, effortlessly catchy brand of trap.
+Whether or not you agree with his pandemic etiquette, one thing's for sure: Houdini's going viral.
+(Only in the internet kind of way, for now.)
+The UpTop Movement Inc. affiliate is one of Canada's most-streamed independent rappers (racking up 19.2 million plays on Spotify last year) thanks to his melodious, effortlessly catchy brand of trap.
 He's been getting big co-signs from the likes of Tory Lanez and Nav.
 Dude's got a robust Instagram following, too; about a month ago, he told his followers he'd release a new EP if he would get 10,000 comments on his post.
 It happened right quick.

 Said EP, dubbed underGROUND, dropped today, and is quintessential Hou: five gauzy, swagger-dripping bangers slathered with the rapper's nimble, unflappable, hella tuneful flows.
 Contagious as fuck.
 (But seriously everyone—stay inside.)